chasecha1/course-review-java/README.md

 * In charge of quality assurance / system design
 * wrote tests for course review driver
 * Tested system as whole and ensured that everything worked as intended

-## Issues

-List any known issues (bugs, incorrect behavior, etc.) at the time of submission.
-No known issues.